 Moreover market demand has the form 2(a + ls - p).
 Hence it has the parallel shifting property mentioned in Comanor (1985).
-3. The consequences of RPM on consumer surplus and welfare If we want to compare welfare under RPM with welfare without RPM, this is extremely easy for e = l.
+Note also that the fact that market demand increases due to RPM (for $e \neq l$) does not depend on the fact that RPM induces a higher level of service.
+3. The consequences of RPM on consumer surplus and welfare If we want compare welfare under RPM with welfare without RPM, this is extremely easy for e = l.
 In this case the same prices and service levels obtain whether RPM is an option of the manufacturer or not.
 Hence, profits, consumer surplus of both types of customers, and (therefore) welfare are not affected by RPM.
 For all other parameter constellations a direct comparison turns out to be very messy.
 However, consumer surplus and welfare can be taken as functions of the taste parameter e.
 Using the mathematical properties of these functions provides some clear characterizations.
 It is convenient to analyze the surplus of both types of customers first.
-For the type of spontaneous consumers we find that they are always better off under RPM, as long as $e \neq l$: Proposition 2: For $e \neq l$ consumer surplus of spontaneous consumers, CS^{sp} , is always larger with RPM than without RPM.
+For the type of spontaneous consumers we find that they are always better off under RPM, as long as $e \neq l$: Proposition 2: For $e \neq l$ consumer surplus of spontaneous consumers; CS^{sp} , is always larger with RPM than without RPM.
 Intuitively, this is due to the fact that without RPM retailers have more freedom to adapt the service levels to the wishes of the choosey consumers.
-If these consumers derive a higher utility from service (e > l), it is possible to pass the increased costs by higher prices (as we have seen in the last section).
+If these consumers derive a higher utility from service (e > l), it is possible to pass the increased costs on to higher prices (as we have seen in the last section).
 The same holds true if choosey consumers derive less utility.
 Then prices will decrease.
 Hence, without RPM service and price will be more aligned with the wishes of the choosey customers and less so with the wishes of the spontaneous customers (relative to the RPM choices).
 Therefore spontaneous customers suffer from the prohibition of RPM.
-This same intuition helps also explain why choosey consumers suffer from RPM: Proposition 3: For $e \neq l$ consumer surplus of choosey consumers, CS^{ch} , is always smaller with RPM than without RPM.
+This same intuition helps also explain why choosey consumers suffer from RPM: Proposition 3: For $e \neq l$ consumer surplus of choosey consumers; CS^{ch} , is always smaller with RPM than without RPM.
 While profits are always higher under RPM (for $e \neq l$), consumer surplus of both types of consumers are inversely affected by RPM.
 From what we developed so far, we cannot say whether the loss of consumer surplus of one type is dominated by gains of the other type of consumers and firms.
 Intuitively one might think that RPM is welfare reducing if the group of choosey consumers is large enough (β).
 But this turns out not to be true.
 The number of choosey consumers has an impact on prices and service which is to the detriment of the other groups if RPM is not allowed.
 Hence RPM may profit these groups too much to render welfare smaller under RPM.
 Fortunately, it possible to derive a local result at e = l: